viesturz/klipper-toolchanger/toolchanger.md

   # The XYZ gcode offset of the toolhead.
 If set, overrides offset defined
   # by the parent.
 If set, even to 0, indicates the offset on that axis is
   # relevant for this tool and any adjustments will be attributed to this tool.
+# unretraction: 0.0
+  # Distance in mm to extrude after changing the active extruder.
+This extrude happens
+  # before any toolhead movement during the tool pickup, so it can be used in combination
+  # with a nozzle wiper mounted in the pickup path.
+Recommended to be used with a
+  # retraction in the toolhead dropoff_gcode
 # params_*:
   # Extra params to pass to pickup/dropoff gcode.
 Accessible in the gcode via
   # `tool.params_name`.